rejetto/kvstorage/README.md

 ## Methods

-The `any` below actually means a value that can be JSON-encoded (plus Buffer).
+The `any` below actually means a value that can be JSON-encoded (plus Date and Buffer).

 - `constructor(options?)`
   - options: